Thousand Oaks, CA

 Why do I have to complete this requirement?

 It is State & Local law.
-As much as 30% of the waste that goes to landfills is C&D debris that can be reused or recycled.
-The Construction & Demolition Debris Recycling Ordinance (No. 1639-NS) requires that certain demolition and/or construction projects divert at least 65% of project-generated waste through recycling or reuse.
+The Construction & Demolition Debris Recycling Ordinance (No. 1639-NS) requires that certain demolition and/or construction projects divert at least 65% of project-generated waste through recycling or reuse, in compliance with California Green Building Standards Code.

 Which waste disposal facilities am I required to use?

-Projects that utilize mixed waste recycling will require that materials are processed at a mixed C&D processing facility.
+Projects that generate mixed waste debris should dispose of the materials at a mixed C&D processing facility that will attain and verify at least 65% diversion.
 The nearest mixed C&D processing facility is located approximately 10 miles north-east of Thousand Oaks at the Simi Valley Landfill.

 Additionally, the City of Thousand Oaks currently accepts material processing at facilities certified by the Los Angeles Bureau of Sanitation.
 Contractors utilizing any of these certified facilities must use the listed Mixed C&D Debris Recycling Rate in determining their diversion rate on the C&D Recycling Plan and the C&D Recycling Report.